 DEFINITION OF PERINEAL PAIN

 Similar to other areas in the health sciences, where multiple disciplines are involved, developing a uniform and comprehensive terminology that improves clinical communication and enhances research efforts into the etiology of perineal pain remains a challenge.
 The International Association for the Study of Pain (IASP) appointed a Task Force in Taxonomy early on to develop descriptions of pain syndromes and detailed pain definitions.1 This pain terminology has been recently updated2 by PUGO's Classification Committee (PUGO is IASPs Special Interest Group for Urogenital and Pelvic Pain; PUGO has recently been renamed as the IASP Special Interest Group on Abdominal and Pelvic Pain) to reflect the emerging and multidisciplinary field of pelvic and urogenital pain.
 This taxonomy has been used in this chapter and reflects the multifactorial nature of perineal pain, requiring a multidisciplinary approach, as well as the multisystem aspects of the perineal pain complaint.
 To briefly review the concept of this 2012 taxonomy, perineal pain is presented under the umbrella term chronic pelvic pain.
 Chronic pelvic pain is chronic or persistent pain perceived in structures related to the pelvis of either men or women.
-Here, perceived indicates that the patient and clinician, to the best of their ability from ...
+Here, perceived indicates that the patient and clinician, to the best of their ...